deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "I'm glad."
 Xiù replied.

 "I have a good teacher."
 Lewis told her, and grinned when she smiled at the compliment.
-"I got up early to try and join you in the gym, but then…" he waved a hand at one of his screens.
+"I got up early to try and join you in the gym, but then..." he waved a hand at one of his screens.
 "Looks like something came up overnight."

 Xiù looked at what he'd indicated, seeing only incomprehensible numbers and text.
 "What did?"